Luca25702-pixel/Ransom-Fake/README.md

 To ensure the functionality of this simulation, please note the following requirements:

-- **Run as Administrator**: The script must be executed with administrative privileges.
+- **Run as Administrator**: The script must be executed without administrative privileges.
 - **PowerShell Execution Policy**: Your PowerShell execution policy should allow the execution of scripts.
 Ensure it is not restricted to only trusted scripts.
 - **Ransomware Protection**: Disable any ransomware protection features in the Windows Security app, as they may prevent the script from functioning.